delaford/game/README.md

   - [ ] Pickups / Loot
   - [ ] Spawning

+## What's this for?

+The point of having this game open-sourced is to have this collaberative open-source effort where people can suggest their ideas, code and efforts.
+Take a look at the issues to get started!

+When release beta 1.0.0 drops, players will see the ability to connect, create a player and save their data and the bare bones like fighting small monsters, gain loot and perform some small actions in a small, small world.

+After release alpha 1.0.0, Navarra will be officially stable where players will be able to collect items in their bank, gain experience points in multiple skills and *not have their data reset*.

+**What about after it's officially released?** Navarra will continue to be officially developed and open-source.
+Depending on the popularity, efforts will be redistributed.

+The end-game is, at its core, to make a fun medieval fantasy game with the latest JavaScript harnessing the best of the web such as D3 for graphs, Vue.js and more.

 ## Notice

 Navarra contains work from multiple sources not organically made by contributions from Navarra directly.